iknowjason/AutomatedEmulation/README.md

 Automated Emulation is a simple terraform template creating a customizable and automated Breach and Attack Simulation lab.
 It automically builds the following resources hosted in AWS:

 * One Linux server deploying Caldera and VECTR (vectr.io)
+* Linux Server:  The latest Caldera 5.0 with Magma VueJS web application
 * One Windows Client (Windows Server 2022) auto-configured for Caldera agent deployment, and other Red & Blue tools
-* Atomic Red Team (ART) automated deploy on Windows
+* Windows Client:  Atomic Red Team (ART) automated deployment
-* Sysmon automated deploy on Windows
+* Windows Client:  Sysmon automated deployment

 See the **Features and Capabilities** section for more details.